 Table 1.
 Summary of statistical testing.
 The t-statistic compares the mean accuracies between models, and the F-ratio compares variance in accuracies between models.
 Magnitudes of t greater than 1.661 or magnitudes of F greater than 1.607 indicate that the observe difference in the compared statistic is significant.
+Where appropriate, the models listed in the far-left column are being compared to the models in the three rightmost columns.

 3.2 Network ablation analysis